Kristina01111000/Drws_site/README.md

 - See if i can make a way for the footer menu  to not go vertical when small, it does not have long menu support
-- Less padding for top columns on the homepage
 - Look at the patreon site for any issues